-It has, therefore, been concluded that for the YE2023 reporting period the associated air emissions will be calculated using both the 2022 and the 2023 emissions factors, and where relevant, both measurements will be documented in the Certification Report.
+It has, therefore, been concluded that for the 2023 emission factor year, the associated air emissions will be calculated using both the 2022 and the 2023 emissions factors, and where relevant, both measurements will be documented in the Certification Report.
 In some circumstances members will be considered for re-certification using the 2022 emissions factors to normalise out this uplift.